Change is scary.

 They use UserGuiding’s interactive walkthrough feature to onboard the employees to the new platform.
 They even get a mascot named Sam in it!

-But let’s just underline the fact that UserGuiding’s capabilities are not limited to walkthroughs.
+Still, let me just underline the fact that UserGuiding’s capabilities are not limited to interactive walkthroughs.

 Among UserGuiding’s top features are: